nuEGil/NotesOnTextTasks/NotesOnMedicalCodes.md

 __See TransformerTutorials/ for tensorflow implementations of transformers__

 PhysioNet has an open access data base here for more examples of ICD codes, but it's just the ICD and the corresponding name..
-Realistically we would want accompanying notes that led to the diagnosis.
+Realistically we would want accompanying notes that led to the diagnosis, but the triage file gives you the cheif complaint.

 https://physionet.org/content/mimic-iv-ed-demo/2.2/ed/#files-panel